lumiastream/Developer-Docs/docs/custom-overlays/custom-overlays-documentation.md

 ---

+## Code ID

+The codeId is primarily meant to be used when talking to Lumia Stream.
+It is used to store storage data, it is used when calling send overlay content that will only send to overlays with that specific code id.
+It can be retrieved within the overlay using `Overlay.on('overlaycontent', (data) => {...})`

+The codeId can only contain letters, numbers, hyphens, and underscores with a max of 25 characters.

 ## ✅ Use Cases

 - Custom stream overlays for Twitch, YouTube, or other platforms
 - Real-time dashboards for alerts and interactions
 - Interactive visuals triggered by chat or external events
+- Pokemon Catching Mini Game
+- Duel Overlay to show matches on stream with your viewers

 ## Persisting Data